-Migration from PostgreSQL database to MS SQL Server
+Migration from PostgreSQL database to Microsoft SQL Server

 Exchange Reporter Plus comes bundled with a PostgreSQL database to store reporting, monitoring, and auditing data.
-The solution also supports MS SQL Server and enables you to migrate from the built-in PostgreSQL to MS SQL database.
+The solution also supports Microsoft SQL Server and enables you to migrate from the built-in PostgreSQL to Microsoft SQL database.
 This section will walk you through the database migration process.

 Prerequisites for the migration process

-In the MS SQL Server used for migration, make sure that the following conditions are satisfied:
+In the Microsoft SQL Server used for migration, make sure that the following conditions are satisfied:

 1. The SQL Server browser must be up and running.